BeppoSAX-WFC catalog of fast X-ray transients: Instrumental description

 The coded aperture imaging yields coded detector images that need to be decoded on the ground to obtain sky images.
 This imaging has the advantage, compared to focusing techniques, that it enables a large field of view and relatively cheap optics, but the disadvantage is that photons of all celestial sources are detected on the same detector area resulting in cross talk between different positions in the field of view.
 The WFC sensitivity ranged between 15 mCrab (2-30 keV, integration time 1000 s) in the crowded Galactic center field with many bright sources, particularly Sco X-1, and 6 mCrab far away from the Galactic plane (5-sigma detection threshold).
 An in-depth description of the WFC can be found in \cite{jager1997}.

-The WFC instrument was very well suited for detecting FXTs because they combined roughly 1-day exposures with a large field of view at sufficiently high angular resolution to enable identification with known X-ray sources or counterparts in the optical, radio or other wavelengths.
+The WFC instrument was very well suited for detecting FXTs because it combined roughly 1-day exposures with a large field of view at sufficiently high angular resolution to enable identification with known X-ray sources or counterparts in the optical, radio or other wavelengths.

 The second instrument on board BeppoSAX relevant for the present study is the GRBM \citep{amati1997,feroci1997,costa1998}.
-It consisted of the four lateral shields of the Phoswich Detector System \citep{frontera1997}, each with a size of 1136 cm$^2$, had a bandpass of 40 to 700 keV and a sensitivity of $10^{-8}$~\ecs\ for 1 s.
-Two shields were perpendicular to the viewing direction of a WFC unit.
+It consisted of four independent CsI(Na) detectors also used as lateral anticoincidence shields of the Phoswich Detector System \citep{frontera1997}, each with a size of 1136 cm$^2$, had a bandpass of 40 to 700 keV and a sensitivity of $10^{-8}$~\ecs\ for 1 s.
+Two of the four detectors were perpendicular to the viewing direction of a WFC unit.
 Therefore, an event observed with a WFC camera had an optimum GRBM collecting area.

 Finally, we use publicly available data\footnote{BATSE data is available at URL gammaray.nsstc.nasa.gov/batse/grb/} from the BATSE instrument \citep{fishman1994,paciesas1999} on the Comption Gamma-Ray Observarory (CGRO).
 This was an array of NaI detectors for the study of GRBs that flew from 1991 to 2000 and had full sky coverage in the nominal 20-325 keV bandpass.